philskents/allotments-garden/Home.md

 - This will require some specific [[Vault Setup|vault configurations]] to support Allotments
 - Each Allotment will then [[Allotment Setup|be configured]] as a git submodule

 At this point you now have a bunch of markdown and associated attachments that you can host in a variety of ways stored away from your main vault.
+I decided to use [Perlite](https://github.com/secure-77/Perlite) for this as it seems to be the best option right now to handle Obsidian's markdown eccentricities.